TXOG/Discord-Catfish-Finder/README.md

 ## Install on windows

+Either:
-Dowload the zip file (not source code) from the releases tab.
+* Dowload the zip file (not source code) from the releases tab.
 Unzip the folder and run the runme.exe
+* Gitclone the repo and run main.py - a batch file will automatically install the dependencies (you will need python and pip installed for this)

 ## Install on linux